Isolated Merkel sticks by austerity after vote setback

 "If we don't yield but stick to our stance no matter how much pressure is on us, we will succeed in the end," said FDP chief and economy minister Philipp Roesler.

-Horst Seehofer, head of the Bavarian Christian Social Union (CSU) - the third party in Merkel's centre-right coalition - has also signaled he is fed up with the chancellor's party after weeks-long infighting over childcare and data retention policies.
+Horst Seehofer, head of the Bavarian Christian Social Union (CSU) - the third party in Merkel's centre-right coalition - has also signalled he is fed up with the chancellor's party after weeks-long infighting over childcare and data retention policies.

 The CDU's rout was widely blamed on its candidate in NRW Norbert Roettgen, Merkel's environment minister, who riled voters by refusing to commit to lead the opposition in the state in the event of a loss.